zaclummys/apex-by-example/soql/README.md

 However, if the query returns more than one record, an `System.QueryException` will be thrown.

-> [!CAUTION]
-> To query a single object may throw an exception if the query returns more than one record.

 Therefore, you can use the `LIMIT` clause to limit the number of records returned to one:

 ```apex